Diabetes. Obesity. Cancer.

 Creating the Institute for Health Promotion Research

-In 2006, she came to the UT Health Science Center at San Antonio to create what is now called the Institute of Health Promotion Research.
+In 2006, she came to UT Health San Antonio to create what is now called the Institute of Health Promotion Research.

 “My passion is based on the knowledge that our Hispanic population has not received enough information on how to reduce and prevent health problems.
 They develop more of the chronic diseases.
 And, as time passes, their rates of getting these diseases have continued to rise,” she said.

 Now Hispanics are the largest minority population in the United States.
 They make up 17 percent of Americans, Dr. Ramirez said.
 “They are younger, have less education, do not have the best health insurance, and have more modest incomes.